facelessuser/coloraide/docs/src/markdown/plugins/fit.md

 Color.register(Plugin(**kwargs))
 ```

-!!! warning "Reserved Name"
+/// warning | Reserved Name
 `clip` is a special, reserved name and the associated plugin cannot be overridden.
 Another clip plugin can be
 written, but it cannot override the original.
+///